bobondemon/l0_regularization_practice/README.md

 # Introduction to L0 Regularization
 Please see [xxx]() for detailed understanding about the math under the hood.

-We purne the output channels of a convolution layer:
+We prune the output channels of a convolution layer:

 <img src="docs/l0_on_conv_output_channel.png" width=90% height=90%>

-Then apply these `L0Gate` for purning channels in inception block:
+Then apply these `L0Gate` for pruning channels in inception block:

 <img src="docs/inception_block_with_l0gate.png" width=60% height=60%>